tungnhs2014/Linux-Programming-2025-DevLinux/02-Linux-File-System/Exercise-1/Exercise-1.md

 ## Explanation
 - The file is opened with the `O_APPEND` flag, which forces all write operations to append data at the end of the file.
 - Even if the program explicitly calls `lseek(fd, 0, SEEK_SET)` to move the file pointer to the beginning, this does not affect the writing position.
-- When `write(fd, buf, strlen(buf))` is executed, the system ensures that data is always appended to the end of the file.

 ## Project Structure
 The project follows this directory structure: